tegoode3/indigo/_posts/2016-08-26-ca-data-viz.markdown

 ---

+*While the interactive Shiny application contains protected health information and therefore cannot be shared publically, below are screenshots of the application using notional data.
+Please note that all instances and trends presented in the screenshots below are based on synthesized data and are not reflective of real patient care or EMS operations.*

 <iframe src="//www.slideshare.net/slideshow/embed_code/key/2TmKmdyGed3fc1" width="560" height="315" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe> <div style="margin-bottom:5px"> <strong> <a href="//www.slideshare.net/secret/2TmKmdyGed3fc1" title="Goode Cardiac Arrest Visualizations" target="_blank">Goode Cardiac Arrest Visualizations</a> </strong> from <strong><a href="https://www.slideshare.net/TomGoode10" target="_blank">Tom Goode</a></strong> </div>

 ---